Remgax/Remgax/README.md

 Here's some thing about me:

 🇭🇺 I live in Hungary, Budapest.
+I was born in 1993.
+Currently live in Budapest, but I would love to live in the UK 🇬🇧 or America 🇺🇸.

 🔭 I’m currently working on my diploma.
 It will be a video game useing Unity.
 You can [check it out here.](https://github.com/EKKE-IK-M5APWK/World-of-Eronia)
 Still a lot to do, but hopefully it will be finished at the end of 2022.
 Oh... and it will be Open Source!
 So you can use it for whatever you like.